India and weapons of mass destruction: Chemical weapons

 In June 1997, India declared its stock of chemical weapons (1,045 tonnes of sulphur mustard).
-By the end of 2006, India had destroyed more than 75 percent of its chemical weapons/material stockpile and was granted extension for destroying the remaining stocks by April 2009 and was expected to achieve 100 percent destruction within that time frame.
-India informed the United Nations in May 2009 that it had destroyed its stockpile of chemical weapons in compliance with the international Chemical Weapons Convention.
-With this India has become third country after South Korea and Albania to do so.
+By the end of 2006, India had destroyed more than 75 percent of its chemical weapons/material stockpile and was granted an extension for destroying the remaining stocks by April 2009 and was expected to achieve 100 percent destruction within that time frame.
+India informed the United Nations in May 2009 that it had destroyed its stockpile of chemical weapons in compliance with the international Chemical Weapons Convention, making it the third country, after South Korea and Albania, to do so.
 This was cross-checked by inspectors of the United Nations.

-India has an advanced commercial chemical industry, and produces the bulk of its own chemicals for domestic consumption.
-It is also widely acknowledged that India has an extensive civilian chemical and pharmaceutical industry and annually exports considerable quantities of chemicals to countries such as the United Kingdom, United States and Taiwan.
+India has an advanced commercial chemical industry, and produces the bulk of its chemicals for domestic consumption.
+It is also widely acknowledged that India has an extensive civilian chemical and pharmaceutical industry and annually exports considerable quantities of chemicals to countries such as the United Kingdom, the United States, and Taiwan.